-A contest entry form will be sent or otherwise made available to each eligible contestant within the district by the district official(s) as specified by the district at least 30 days prior to the contest entry deadline or distributed to each eligible contestant at the qualifying contest.
-Publication of the entry form in the district bulletin or other district publication(s) circulated to all members of the district shall satisfy the requirement of this section.
+A contest entry form will be made available to each eligible contestant within the district by the district official(s) as specified by the district at least 30 days prior to the contest entry deadline or distributed to each eligible contestant at the qualifying contest.
+The DRCJ is responsible for providing the contest entry form to each eligible contestant.